 These publications can be found under Public interest disclosure scheme on the Commonwealth Ombudsman's website.

 The Fair Work Commission encourages and supports the reporting of wrongdoing by current or former public officials in accordance with the PID Act, and will take active steps to support and to protect persons who make disclosures under the PID Act.

 Definition of 'public official'

 'Public official' is a broad term which includes any person who is or was employed or appointed by the Australian Government (including members of the Defence Force and the Australian Federal Police), staff of Commonwealth companies, Commonwealth authorities and statutory agencies, the Parliamentary Service, statutory officeholders and service providers under contract to the Commonwealth.

 Current and former public officials (including staff of the Commission and its predecessors) may make a disclosure under the Public interest disclosure scheme.

-Public interest disclosures concerning the Fair Work Commission can be made by emailing either of the Commission’s Authorised Officers:
+Public interest disclosures concerning the Fair Work Commission can be made by emailing the Commission’s Authorised Officers at: